 While keyword research tools – like the one that Google provides as part of its Ads Pay Per Click (PPC) service – can help you to pick out potential keywords for your SEO campaigns, you can also come up with relevant keywords simply by searching for them.

 If you are currently optimising for ‘Italian restaurants in Camberwell’, for instance, you may be able to group this with other keywords that are largely the same in intent and meaning, such as ‘Camberwell restaurants’ or ‘Italian restaurants in South London’.
+This depends on what the keyword research suggests; our London SEO team can support you, get in contact to speak to an expert!

 One potential way to come up with relevant keywords is to perform a Google search for a query you’re already optimising for, and scroll to the ‘Searches related to…’ section towards the bottom of the results page.